Gerry Edwards Orchard Services has been very active over the last four years with perhaps one major orchard restoration standing out -

 We returned in September 2014 to discover that all of the trees had cropped very well.
-Our final work in the orchard was a prune undertaken in February 2015 before the orchard was handed over to Crookham Parish Council and who intend to manage the orchard themselves.
+Our final work in the orchard was a prune undertaken in February 2015 before Crookham Parish Council asked us to stand down and will manage the orchard themselves.
 Fingers crossed that it stays well maintained!

 We were then asked to design a new orchard in Bray, near Maidenhead.
 This new orchard was for Alain Roux, who is the proprietor of the Waterside Inn in Bray, and the resulting fruit will be used in the restaurant.
 A large collection of various fruits were planted including apples, pears, peaches, nectarines, Cherries, plums, gages, almonds, cobnuts and a walnut.